ladapn/wallckr/README.md

 </div>

 # wallckr
-wallckr stands for **wall** following mobile robot with A**ck**e**r**mann steering.
-In other words, wallckr is a small indoor autonomous vehicle with "car like" steering that goes around your walls and avoids obstacles.
+wallckr is a small indoor autonomous vehicle with "car like" steering that goes around your walls and avoids obstacles. wallckr stands for **wall** following mobile robot with A**ck**e**r**mann steering.

 <div align="center">
   <img src="./img/wallckr_posing.jpeg" alt="wallckr, the robot" width="400"/>